 Understanding Monthly Rent and Mortgage Payments

-Aspect | Rent Payments | Mortgage Payments |
+| Aspect | Rent Payments | Mortgage Payments |

-Definition | Payment to a landlord for the use of a property. | Repayment to a lender for the loan used to purchase a property. |
+| Definition | Payment to a landlord for the use of a property. | Repayment to a lender for the loan used to purchase a property. |

-Components | Typically includes rent and possibly utilities. | Includes principal, interest, taxes, and insurance (PITI). |
+| Components | Typically includes rent and possibly utilities. | Includes principal, interest, and may include buildings insurance and life cover. |

-Flexibility | More flexibility to move. | Less flexibility due to ownership commitments. |
+| Flexibility | More flexibility to move. | Less flexibility due to ownership commitments. |

-Cost Variation | Can change with lease renewal. | Can be fixed or variable depending on the type of loan. |
+| Cost Variation | Can change with lease renewal. | Can be fixed or variable depending on the type of loan. |

-Equity Building | Does not build equity. | Builds equity over time. |
+| Equity Building | Does not build equity. | Builds equity over time. |

-Control Over Property | Less control, subject to landlord’s rules. | Full control, subject to local regulations. |
+| Control Over Property | Less control, subject to landlord’s rules. | Full control, subject to local regulations. |

-Upfront Costs | Lower upfront costs (e.g., deposit). | Higher upfront costs (e.g., down payment, closing costs). |
+| Upfront Costs | Lower upfront costs (e.g., deposit). | Higher upfront costs (e.g., deposit, legal fees). |

-We recognize that deciding whether to rent or buy is a major decision decision.
+We recognise that deciding whether to rent or buy is a major decision.
 Our advice takes into account your financial situation, long-term goals, and the current housing market.
 We’re here to guide you through every step, ensuring your decision to rent or buy aligns with your personal and financial objectives.

 The Financial Difference Between Renting and Buying